-If you’re not a foam hat-wearing, face-painting, sign-waving sports fan, that’s okay.
-Thanks to tailgating, you can still fall in love with a day at the stadium.
+If you’re not a foam hat-wearing, face-painting, sign-waving sports fan, that’s OK.
+Thanks to tailgating, you can still love a day at the stadium.

-Named after the door or gate on the back of a pickup truck, the tailgate, this pre-game tradition has turned into a festival of epic food displays, party games, and bonding time with friends.
+The tailgate party has turned into a pre-game tradition with epic food displays, party games, and bonding time with friends.
 Food lovers can mingle among neighboring trucks, minivans, and hatchbacks to swap barbecue techniques or sample one-of-a-kind grilled desserts.

-Ready to go pro and take your cooking skills to the big leagues?
-Here are some essential party-planning tips and recipe ideas to win your next tailgating event.
+Ready to take your tailgating skills to the big leagues?
+Here are some essential tailgate party tips and recipe ideas that will bring home the win at your next game-day event.

-Check your venue’s website for their policies on alcohol, glass containers, types of food carriers, etc. Plastic cups and containers are usually a safe bet.
+1. Have a game plan.
+Check your venue’s website for their policies on alcohol, glass containers, types of food carriers, etc. Plastic cups and drink pitchers are usually a safe bet.

 Plan out your entire menu—then divide and conquer.
-Ask your friends to be team players, and bring a specific dish or two to share.
+Ask your friends to join the team and bring a dish or two to share.

 Don’t forget plates, napkins, utensils, ice, water, sunscreen, and trash bags for cleanup.

+2. Choose the menu.
 Prepare as much food ahead of time as possible.
-Don’t forget to marinate meats the night before.
-Many foods (like corn or baked potatoes) can be cooked in advance and then heated up on the grill.
+Marinate meats the night before.
+Press burgers and stack them between sheets of wax paper.
+Many foods like corn or baked potatoes can be cooked in advance and then heated up on a portable grill.
+Bring a big bag of homemade kettle corn to snack on all day long.
 Check out these tailgate menu ideas that will score big points with everyone.

 - Bacon-Wrapped Stuffed Pepper Poppers